VinPassed

 Getting it homeA Georgia dealer issues a free temporary operating permit, good for 45 days, and handles the title paperwork, so you can drive home on that.
 A private Georgia sale works differently: Georgia does not issue those permits for private purchases, and you cannot buy a temporary tag at a county tag office for a car you bought from an individual.
 You drive on the signed title and a bill of sale showing the VIN and the purchase date, and Georgia allows a short window to do that.
 Florida does not issue a drive-in temporary tag for a car being brought into the state, so the Georgia paperwork is what gets the car home.
 Then complete the Florida title transfer at your county tax collector within 30 days.

 Sales taxGeorgia uses a one-time title tax called TAVT, paid when the car is titled instead of an ongoing sales tax, currently 7 percent of the car’s value.
-The wrinkle for a Florida buyer is that TAVT is a Georgia titling tax, so what matters for your Florida bill is the like-tax credit: Florida gives credit for sales-type tax you lawfully paid to another state, up to the amount Florida would charge, and you pay any difference at your Florida tax collector.
+The wrinkle for a Florida buyer is that TAVT is a Georgia titling tax, so what matters for your Florida bill is the like-tax credit.
+Florida gives credit for sales-type tax you lawfully paid to another state, up to the amount Florida would charge.
+You pay any difference at your Florida tax collector.
 From a private Georgia seller no tax is collected at the sale, so the full Florida tax comes due when you register here.
 Keep your paperwork from the sale, and note that Georgia values a private-sale car off its own assessment manual rather than your bill of sale.
 Atlanta is a major auction hub, so a multi-state history check matters on Georgia-origin cars.

 If something goes wrongGeorgia’s consumer law, not Florida’s FDUTPA, governs a sale that happens in Georgia, and Georgia has no mandatory used-car dealer warranty.
 A complaint about a Georgia dealer goes to the Georgia Attorney General.
 Federal Buyers Guide and odometer law apply either way.